2AA4-W23/a4-urbanism-liujeffery/README.md

 ### Definition of Done

-A feautre is considered completed when it has completed at least three tests.
+A feature is considered completed when it has completed at least three tests.
 Each test should be unique so that the feature is tested in a holistic way.
 For example, each test should input different parameters to the program or handle an edge case.

 ### Feature Backlog